marek041/Not-very-complicated-pad/README.md

    - Case (3 printed parts)

 ## EXTRA stuff
-This is my first project on Hack Club
+This is my first project on Hack Club and also first time designing PCB :D
-:D